-There have been some humdinger meetings between Borussia Mönchengladbach and Bayern Munich down the years.
-Following the Foals’ success in their 110th Bundesliga encounter on Matchday 21, we look back on five of the best that went in Gladbach's favour...
+There have been some humdinger meetings between Borussia Mönchengladbach and Bayern Munich down the years, with the Foals boasting an unrivalled recent record against the serial champions.
+Ahead of their 112th Bundesliga encounter this weekend in Munich, we look back on five of the best that went in Gladbach's favour...

 Gladbach 2-1 Bayern (Matchday 2, 1969/70)